yashdeshmukh7598/First_Project/README.md

 # My First Project
-This repository serves as demo project for a todo app.
+This repository serves as demo project for a to do app.